-The Sylva Gelber Music Foundation Awards support young musicians (Canadians and permanent residents) who are pursuing or about to embark on a professional career in the performance of classical music.
+The Sylva Gelber Music Foundation Awards support young musicians (Canadians and permanent residents) who are pursuing or about to embark on a professional career in classical music performance.
 The supported disciplines include voice, piano, guitar, and the complete range of orchestral instruments.
 Awards are intended for those in the earliest stages of their professional career, rather than those who are already established.
-They are intended to support programs of further study or other projects that prepare the applicant for a successful performing career.
+They are intended to support programs of further study and related projects that prepare the applicant for a successful performing career.

-In the application form, applicants are required to submit the details and budget of their proposed program and the names of two music professionals acquainted with their work, abilities and character.
+In their application, nominees are required to submit the details and budget of their proposed program and the names of two music professionals acquainted with their work, abilities and character.
 These references may be contacted directly by the Foundation.

 For purposes of our pre-selection process, applicants must also submit digital or online recorded material of a maximum of 45 minutes’ duration, featuring their solo performance of three contrasting works.
-The recorded material should be of the highest technical quality possible and should clearly demonstrate the performer’s range and abilities.
+The recorded material should be relatively recent (recorded within the last 12 months), of the highest technical quality possible, and should clearly demonstrate the performer’s range and abilities.

 Application Form and Deadlines

-Postmark deadline for applications and supporting materials: March 18, 2016
+Deadline for applications and supporting materials: 15 March 2019

 Adjudication and Selection Criteria

-Decisions will be made on the basis of a pre-selection process and, for those successful in pre-selection, an audition in Ottawa, Montreal or Toronto before a jury of distinguished musicians.
-During the pre-selection phase in April, a panel of musicians will screen the material submitted.
-Selected candidates will be invited to a live audition in mid-May or early June.
-The Foundation will help defray the candidates’ cost of travel to the auditions.
+Decisions are made on the basis of a pre-selection process and, for those successful in pre-selection, an audition before a jury of distinguished musicians.
+Pre-selection involves a review of the application materials submitted, including recordings of solo works performed by the applicant in the preceding 12-month period.
+Selected candidates are invited to a live audition in Ottawa in May or early June.
+The Foundation defrays the candidates’ cost of travel to the auditions.

 Awards are based on the merit of the candidates and their projects.
 The jury’s concern is to ensure it maintains the highest standards of excellence.
 Awards go to those applicants who demonstrate outstanding ability and accomplishment in a highly competitive process and whose projects are considered appropriate to their needs and professional goals.